csaq5507/UIBK-703602-Compiler-Construction/mC_specification.md

 Furthermore we do not provide a way to declare functions.
 All functions are declared by their definition.
-It is possible to use a function before it has been defined.
+It is possible to call a function before it has been defined.

 ### Empty Parameter List